zrthstr/http_shrinkwrap/README.md

 	http_shrinkwrap file_containing_curl_cmd

 eg:
-* in Chrome/Mozilla dev tools > "copy request as curl" & past to some_file
+* in Chrome/Mozilla dev tools > "copy request as curl" & paste to some_file
 * `http-shrinkwrap some_file`

 ### Via stdin